Grade Level

 Materials

-Variety of plant cuttings, watercolor paper cut into to long verticals, watercolor sets, markers, brushes, watercolor cups
+Variety of plant cuttings, watercolor paper cut into long verticals, watercolor sets, markers, brushes, watercolor cups

-Alternative method (purple example) was created in photoshop with scanned sketches and would require a scanner, computer and program such as Photoshop to execute
+An alternative method (purple example) was created in Photoshop with scanned sketches and would require a scanner, computer, and program such as Photoshop to execute

 Media